-There was an error with one of our application, and I needed to find table rows with duplicate values.
+There was an error with one of our applications, and I needed to find table rows with duplicate values.
 The table column was not defined to have a unique index, but we weren't anticipating duplicate values.
-I needed an easier way to identify duplicate values in a table with simple SQL statement.
+I needed an easier way to identify duplicate values in a table with a simple SQL statement.

-Consider the following "employee" table:
+Consider the following "employees" table:

 id | Name | Alias | Age |